Have You Been Injured in a Truck Accident?

 The experienced Dallas truck accident lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers, can help you prove all of the legal elements of your case.

 While some truck drivers are independent contractors, there are also trucking companies that employ their drivers.
 While employed drivers usually have set hours and regular pay, independent contractors are more likely to set their own schedules and have more sporadic pay schedules.

 Generally speaking, trucking companies can be held liable for the negligent actions of their employees.
 This is called vicarious liability.
 Moreover, in the event a particular truck driver is a repeat roadway offender, the trucking company could be held responsible for negligently retaining, supervising, or hiring the offending truck driver.
 This could subject the trucking company to additional damages.

-The skilled legal team at Stewart J. Guss, Attorney at Law, can ensure that every potentially responsible party is named in your claim or lawsuit, thereby maximizing your chances of fair and just monetary recovery in your accident case.
+The skilled legal team at Stewart J. Guss, Injury Accident Lawyers, can ensure that every potentially responsible party is named in your claim or lawsuit, thereby maximizing your chances of fair and just monetary recovery in your accident case.